crainbf/cosmos.github.io/content/en-US/blog/fundraiser-refunds.md

 Dearest Cosmonauts,

-This a quick overdue update on some loose ends from the fundraiser, namely what to do about the Cosmic Whale that contributed 40k ether, what to do about late Bitcoin transactions, and what we're doing about hedging our position.
+This a long overdue update on some loose ends from the fundraiser, namely what to do about the Cosmic Whale who contributed 40k ether, what to do about late Bitcoin transactions, and how we are hedging our position.

 We'll also remind you that you can check your suggested Atom allocation at https://fundraiser.cosmos.network/.
-To get your Cosmos Address, download the command line tool from: https://github.com/cosmos/fundraiser-cli/releases/tag/2.11.3.
+If you don't remember your Cosmos Address, download the command line tool from: https://github.com/cosmos/fundraiser-cli/releases/tag/2.11.3.
-On an offline computer, enter your twelve word mnemonic.
+Then, on an offline computer, enter your twelve word mnemonic to generate the Cosmos Address.

 # The Whale